-- 1.1 This Statement has been prepared by LRJ Planning Ltd to accompany the full planning application for the demolition of existing dwelling and the construction of 5 dwellings with associated access, parking, curtilage, and landscaping on land at Dellfield, Uxbridge Road, UB10 0BL. - 1.2 This Statement provides a planning analysis to demonstrate that the submitted proposal is acceptable in planning terms and in accordance with the relevant policy and guidance. - 1.3 The application is supported by a site layout plan, floor plans, full elevational plans and artist impressions, as well as supporting technical documents, which illustrate that the site is capable of accommodating the development and its associated works, including access. - 1.4 Table 1.1 below sets out the schedule of supporting documents/plans, which should be read alongside this Planning Statement.
+- 1.1 This Statement has been prepared by LRJ Planning Ltd to accompany the full planning application for the demolition of existing dwelling and the construction of 4 dwellings with associated access, parking, curtilage, and landscaping on land at Dellfield, Uxbridge Road, UB10 0BL.

+- 1.2 This Statement provides a planning analysis to demonstrate that the submitted proposal is acceptable in planning terms and in accordance with the relevant policy and guidance.

+- 1.3 The application is supported by a site layout plan, floor plans, full elevational plans and artist impressions, as well as supporting technical documents, which illustrate that the site is capable of accommodating the development and its associated works, including access.

+- 1.4 The scheme has been redesigned to take into account the issues raised in the refusal of planning reference: 65993/APP/2022/2389 that was for the erection of 5 dwellings at the site.

+- 1.5 The remainder of this Statement is structured as follows:

+- Section 2: Site Location and Description

+- Section 3: Background and Community engagement

+- Section 4: Development Proposal

+- Section 5: Planning Policy Context

+- Section 6: Design and Access

+- i) Layout and Density

+- ii) Scale

+- iii) Appearance

+- iv) Materials detailing

+- v) Access

+- Section 7: Planning Analysis